EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 The app mounts directories from the back-end into JupyterLab at `/safe_data`, `/safe_outputs` and `/scratch` .
 For more information on these directories, see [Sharing files between a back-end and a container](../containers.md#sharing-files-between-a-back-end-and-a-container).

-The app also creates a `$HOME/ondemand/share/jupyter/` in your home directory on the back-end and mounts this into JupyterLab at `/mnt/share`.
-If you create virtual environments and/or install Python packages into `/mnt/share` when using JupyterLab, then these will be available to you when you run the app in future (each run of the app creates a new container, and this mount allows for state to be persisted between runs).
+This app also mounts your home directory on the back-end into JupyterLab at `/mnt/work`.
+Any directories and files you create within this mount will be available in your home directory on the back-end.

-!!!
-Note

-    It is recommended that `/mnt/share` be used for configuration files, code, scripts and Python packages only.
-It should **not** be used for data.
+You should create any Python scripts, notebooks, configuration files, virtual environments or download any Python packages into `/mnt/work` so that they will persist when the app stops and are available the next time you run it.

 !!!
 Warning